Skip to main content

 Marie Selby Botanical Gardens

 Home to the world’s largest collection of orchids and bromeliads, these botanical gardens are among the most impressive in the entire state.
 The downtown campus spreads across some 15 acres along Sarasota Bay and features mangrove walkways, rainforest gardens, desert landscapes, and native Florida species.
-If time allows, visit the larger Historic Spanish Point campus some 10 miles south.
-Here you can walk fabulous nature trails and scenic boardwalks, and learn about some of the early 19th-century settlers to the area.

-How to Save Money on Your Trip to Sarasota
+How to save money on your trip to Sarasota

 Experiences

 Of course, Sarasota wouldn’t be rated one of America’s Top 10 beach towns by Travel + Leisure magazine if it weren’t for its alluring beaches and tropical warm weather.
 However, did you know that Sarasota was also honored in 2020 by the U.S. News and World Report as the best place for retirees to settle down in the U.S.?
 It’s all thanks to the warm locals, excellent restaurants, and magnificent attractions.
-Good thing that
+Good thing that has so many amazing deals for you to experience without having to break a bank.

 Hotels